anseljh/raspi-nunchuck/README.md

 A Python 3 class for using a Wii nunchuck controller with a Raspberry Pi

-Pressing the Z button while holding the stick at the upper right position:

 ## What's this?

 **Who *wouldn't* want to remotely control a robot with a [Wii Nunchuk™ controller](https://store.nintendo.com/nunchuk-wii-u-wii-wii-mini.html)?**